RM (musician): Musical influence and songwriting

-Personal brand, public and leadership roles
+Public image

 In a survey conducted by Gallup Korea, RM ranked as the 12th most preferred idol of the year for 2018.
 He ranked 11th in 2019.
 In 2018, RM was awarded the fifth-class Hwagwan Order of Cultural Merit by the President of South Korea, along with the other members of BTS, for his contributions to spreading Korean culture.
 In July 2021, he and the members of BTS were appointed Special Presidential Envoy for Future Generations and Culture by President Moon Jae-in to help "lead the global agenda for future generations, such as sustainable growth" and "expand South Korea's diplomatic efforts and global standing" in the international community.

 On June 1, 2023, RM was appointed as the Public Relations Ambassador for South Korea's Ministry of National Defense Agency Remains Excavation and Investigation Team.
 The team's goal is to find and identify remains of war veterans from the Korean War.

-RM was a keynote speaker at the APEC CEO Summit 2025 held on October 29, 2025, where he delivered a 10-minute presentation on the theme "Cultural and Creative Industries in the APEC Region and the Soft Power of K-Culture", thereby becoming the first Korean Artist to deliver a speech in the summit’s history.
+RM was a keynote speaker at the APEC CEO Summit 2025 held on October 29, 2025, where he delivered a presentation on the theme "Cultural and Creative Industries in the APEC Region and the Soft Power of K-Culture", thereby becoming the first Korean artist to deliver a speech in the summit's history.
 On November 3, 2025, he was recognized as one of the "2025 Asia-Pacific U30 Outstanding Young Leaders" by the Asia-Pacific Entrepreneurs Association.
-He was ranked number six in the "K-Brand Index - Boy Group Individual" list released by Asia Brand Research Institute on November 11, 2025.
+He was ranked number six in the "K-Brand Index – Boy Group Individual" list released by Asia Brand Research Institute the following November 11.

-Influence in art and cultural preservation impact
+Influence in art

 RM has been named as one of the most influential persons in the global art scene.
-Notable organisers on multiple occasions have confirmed that their exhibitions saw a huge influx of visitors, many of them RM's fans, post his visit to their venues.
-In December 2022, Artnet placed RM under "35 Innovators List" for driving forward every sector of the art market.
-It was around the same time the Cultural Heritage Administration recognised and honoured RM for his overseas efforts to help preserve and restore Korean cultural artefacts.
+Exhibitions have seen a huge influx of visitors, many of them RM's fans, post his visit to their venues.
+In December 2022, Artnet placed RM in the "35 Innovators List" for driving forward every sector of the art market.
+Around the same time, the Cultural Heritage Administration recognised RM for his overseas efforts to help preserve and restore Korean cultural artefacts.
 On October 2, 2025 SFMOMA announced that they had reached out to RM sometime in late 2022 for a collaboration that resulted in the exhibition titled "RM x SFMOMA".
-On October 12, 2025 RM was included in list of 20 movers and shakers of the Korean art market under "Korea Art Market - Power 20", which was compiled by SNU Business School and Paradise Cultural Foundation.
+On October 12, 2025 RM was included in the "Korea Art Market - Power 20" list compiled by SNU Business School and Paradise Cultural Foundation, which includes 20 movers and shakers of the Korean art market.
+On June 19, 2026 he was named the global ambassador for the National Museum of Korea.